 Then came the study in the October 2012 edition of The American Journal of Kidney Disease which found that after surveying more than 6,000 adults, the ones that spent the least amount of time in the seated position had the lowest risk for developing chronic kidney disease, regardless of the amount of regular moderate to vigorous sustained exercise they got.

-The latest shot over the bow of our preconceived notions of what a sedentary lifestyle is comes from The Journal Diabetolgia released October 14th 2012, which found a link between sedentary behavior and health risk.
+The latest shot over the bow of our preconceived notions sedentary lifestyle risks from The Journal Diabetolgia released October 14th 2012, which found a link between an inactive lifestyle and health risk.
 The British researchers analyzed the data from 18 studies that had more than 793,000 participants.
 What they discovered was people who sat for long periods of time over the course of the day had a two-fold increased risk of diabetes, heart disease and death.
 Again exercise had little or no effect.

 All this might seem like very bad news.
 I mean, if sitting for long periods of time is deadly and exercise won’t save us then we’re doomed, doomed I tell you!

 Whoa…dial it back my pessimistic friend, because the solution is actually incredibly simple…Stand up.